prokube/kubeflow-examples/pipelines/pipe-fiction/README.md

 For pipeline-only changes:
 1. Modify files in `pipelines/` directory
-2. Set the env var KFP_DEBUG to true for the task you want to debug:
+2. Enable remote debugging for the task you want to debug (see remote debugging section for details)
-   `task.set_env_variable("KFP_DEBUG", "True")` (See remote debugging section for more details on how to connect the debugger)
 3. Submit directly to cluster: `python submit_to_cluster.py`

 For custom package changes:
 1. Modify code in `pipe-fiction-codebase/`
 2. Rebuild and push Docker image: `docker build -t <your-registry>/<your-image-name>:<your-tag> . && docker push`
 3. Update image reference in pipeline components
-4. Set the env var KFP_DEBUG to true for the task you want to debug:
-   `task.set_env_variable("KFP_DEBUG", "True")` (See remote debugging section for more details)
+4. Enable remote debugging for the task you want to debug (see remote debugging section for details)
 5. Submit pipeline to cluster

 **Advantages:**